Prashant-17-11/RandomColors/README.md

 Change the three numbers inside color to see a different color as background

+## Task 3

+In the render() method, inside of the header (h1) tag, add the text, your color is _.
+Instead of _, access this.state.color!

+## Task 4

+In Random, find the method named formatColor.
+This method transforms an rgb array into something a bit more readable.
+Inside the header tag, instead of simply using this.state.color, call the formatColor function and pass in this.state.color as an argument

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).